artie-shevchenko/code-health-guardian/.github/ISSUE_TEMPLATE/typo.md

 ---

+**Typo**
-**Sentence with a typo**
+Sentence with a typo here

 **Edition of the book**
+First edition

 **Additional context**
-Add any other context about the problem here.
+Add any other context about the typo here.